 Sometimes I feel like Barbra Kingsolver on a rant, but I stay pretty quiet about it until the customers were gone and then I try appealing to her smarter sensibility.
 I tell her if you want to take advantage of your roommate’s dehydrator, great, but you should probably go harvest something.
 Unfortunately mangos don’t grow around here, but indulge yourself in some plums or berries–that’s where we live.
 Eat as much as you can stand fresh; it’s good for you.
 The more recently it was picked, the more life energy and nutrients are retained.
 Of course there is a limit to how much fresh fruit a person can consume.
 People also like to eat fruit well after the season is over, which is the purpose for preservation, along with not letting it “go to waste” while saving money and having fun.
 Dehydrating is intended for post harvest when your freezer is stocked, you can’t handle eating any more raw, and you’re tired of making crisps and pies.

 My co-worker is a sweet girl, and smart.
-I’ve seen her perform amazing poetry, but she’s a rich kid from Bambridge Island and is totally clueless about food, so she didn’t really understand the point I was trying to make.
+I’ve seen her perform amazing poetry, but she’s a rich kid and totally clueless about food, so she didn’t really understand the point I was trying to make.
 She basically told me that a plum isn’t a mango, and she likes mangos better when they are dried.
 I questioned whether the dried mangos that she likes are better because they were tree-ripened to begin with, their essence preserved in the process, and whether the prematurely-picked-struggling-to-ripen mangos at the store would be disappointing.

 She said, “Hey I’m excited about my project so don’t rain on my parade.”

 I realize now what a rare opportunity we had in my early childhood to have unlimited access to tree-ripened fruit at its prime, for free.
-If I buy a nectarine in the grocery store, I am disappointed.
+If I buy a nectarine in the grocery store, I am always disappointed.
 They are hard and tasteless and don’t ripen properly.
-Sometimes I’ve gotten lucky at some random fruit stand, but I usually try to stick to the native fruits.
-People often say the same things about tropical fruits from some magical place.
+Sometimes I’ve gotten lucky at some random fruit stand, but I usually try to stick to the local fruits.
+People often say the same thing about tropical fruits from some exotic place.
 They say, once you’ve indulged straight from the tree, it’s hard to bring yourself to buy it from the store.
 When I buy bananas and avocados, I wonder what I’m missing.
 I haven’t been fortunate enough to travel to tropical lands and experience many of the fruits I would like, and I wonder what effect it would have on me.
 Once you eat from the tree of knowledge, there’s no going back to innocence.